first-1251/node-path-utils/README.md

   - Renames "right" file(s) to be "left" file(s) and vice versa
   - Negates `x`, `y`, `velocity`, and `jerk` values
-  - Appends `backward` to processed file names to provide easier visual identification of processed files.

 **WARNING**